ERnsTL/flowd/README.md

 2. *Re-use existing programs.* Every program, even a Unix pipe-based processing chain, which can output results either to a file or STDOUT, can be wrapped and re-used by ```flowd``` in an FBP processing network.
 Therefore, ```flowd``` can be used to extend the Unix pipe processing paradigm.

 3. *Easy to write components.* Open STDIN, read lines until you hit an empty line, parse the header fields, read the frame/IP body accordingly.
 Do some processing, write out a few lines of text = header lines, write out the body to STDOUT.
-If the component has anything to report, write it to STDOUT.
+If the component has anything to report, write it to STDERR.
 No library to import, no complex data formats, no APIs.

 4. *Spreads across multiple cores.* The FBP networks of ```flowd``` - like those of other FBP runtimes and systems - intrinsically spread out to multiple CPUs resp.
 CPU cores.
 In the case of other systems it is because they are different threads, in ```flowd``` because they are seperate processes.
 This enables the saturation of all CPU cores and parallel processing to ensue in an easy way - simply by constructing a network of components, which all just read and write to/from STDIN and STDOUT.